Wednesday, August 31 - Monday, September 5, 2022

 Welcome Week Registration is an online inventory to help introduce you to your Welcome Week schedule.
 Throughout the inventory, you will be asked a series of questions about your preferences for specific events during Welcome Week.
 Your responses will allow us to create the personalized schedule that you will receive at Welcome Week Check-in.

 Welcome Week Registration will launch on July 22, 2022.
 If you do not complete your registration a Welcome Week schedule will be created for you.
 If you have questions about what you selected, ask your Transfer Student Leaders when you meet them at your first small group meeting on Wednesday, September 1.
 If you experience technical difficulties with the Welcome Week Registration please contact OTE during regular office hours.

 If you are living on campus, you will move in prior to the start of Welcome Week sessions and events.
 All on-campus moving and housing information can be found on the Housing and Residence Life webpage.

 If you’re not living in on-campus housing, you will need to ensure you can move into your apartment/house prior to September 1 as housing is not provided during Welcome Week.
 More specific information for students living off-campus will be sent in August.

-If you live off-campus and do not have a University Dining Services contract, you will have the opportunity to pre-register for meals offered on Wednesday, September 1-Sunday, September 4 when you complete the Welcome Week Registration.
+If you live off-campus and do not have an M Food Co contract, you will have the opportunity to pre-register for meals offered on Wednesday, August 31-Sunday, September 3 when you complete the Welcome Week Registration.
 You can also use this online tool to indicate dietary needs.

 There are dining options available in some Residential Restaurants prior to the start of Welcome Week.
-Please visit M Dining for specific locations and hours.
+Please visit M Food Co for specific locations and hours.

 Welcome Week Leaders will assist you to events once you are on campus, but you are responsible for getting yourself to campus.